 Careful Stewardship of Resources

 Association finances are carefully steward by the board of directors, with advisement from the Finance Committee, the Director of Finance and Administration and the Chief Operating Officer.
-The board treasurer reports on the status of association finances at bi-monthly board meetings and monthly financial results are shared online.
+The board treasurer reports on the status of association finances at bi-monthly board meetings and quarterly financial results are shared below.
 Each year, KICA employs an outside auditor, and the association is proud to have a strong record of clean audits.

 Operating and Reserve Budgets

 KICA operates with two separate budgets, the operating budget and the reserve budget.
 The operating budget covers the costs of administration, security and livability, land and lakes maintenance, recreation and amenity operations, and general maintenance.
 This budget is funded primarily by: the annual assessment paid for by all property owners (more than 80% of funds), commercial access fees (about 10% of funds), investment income, the amenity assessment and user fees and other miscellaneous income.
 Principally, the operating budget covers expenditures that are routine and predictable.

 The reserve budget covers the cost of major repair to or replacement of existing island infrastructure.
 The reserve budget takes into account Reserve Study projections, which forecast the lifespan of and maintenance costs for all infrastructure in the next 30 years.
 It also considers predicted revenues.
 The reserve budget is funded by five sources: a transfer fee on all real estate transactions (about 40-45% of funds), the annual supplemental reserve assessment (about 40% of funds) paid for by all property owners, commercial access fees (about 15% of funds), investment income and if needed, a transfer from operations income.
 Each year, reserve budget costs vary due to the planned repair and replacement schedule for all assets, so this budget is designed to fluctuate between deficit and surplus.

 - 2023 Budget